 Healthcare transformation has brought in a slew of benefits for the end-users as well as healthcare providers.
-It has started to leverage technologies like AI, blockchain, or predictive analysis, to improve their care capabilities.
+It has started to leverage technologies like AI, blockchain, or predictive analysis, to improve its care capabilities.

 The relentless journey of digitalization has touched every sector of the economy, including healthcare.
-If we look at healthcare as a microcosm then there has been a lot of progress made in the past decades.
+If we look at healthcare as a microcosm, then there has been a lot of progress made in the past decades.
 The development of new medicines and diagnostic tools has revolutionized the sector for the better.
-This has led to a significant decline in the mortality and morbidity rates globally.
+This has led to a significant decline in mortality and morbidity rates globally.
 Importantly, pestilences like smallpox or plague have become a thing of the past.

 With tremendous progress in various fields, new challenges seem to have plagued the sector.
 These include the germination of drug-resistant microbes and the gaining prominence of lifestyle diseases such as hypertension, diabetes, obesity, and stress, among others.
-Further, cancer continues to wreak havoc across demographics with a comprehensive cure remaining elusive.
+Further, cancer continues to wreak havoc across demographics, with a comprehensive cure remaining elusive.

 The buzz around healthcare transformation through digitalization has brought in a slew of benefits.
 This includes managing the burgeoning healthcare sector with AI-enabled medical devices, telemedicine, or blockchain-driven electronic health records.
 Digitalization in hospitals and nursing homes has brought about a comprehensive improvement in their delivery of services.
 For example, a computer-based system creates electronic records of patients arriving at the hospital and then manages them seamlessly, right from the admission stage to the eventual discharge.
 Also, various types of apps tailor-made to monitor the health of individuals have become commonplace.